University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 | ERR                   |              |                    |                    |

 **Now answer the following questions:**
+- Based on the MLST and cgMLST results how many outbreaks are present?
+- Which samples belong to an outbreak?
 - Which isolates would have been incorrectly grouped together if only MLST had been used?
 - Why was cgMLST able to break down the samples into further groups?
+- Why is MLST still used despite cgMLST providing higher genetic resolution?
 - Does sharing a MLST ST alone provide sufficient evidence that isolates belong to the same outbreak?
 Why or why not?
-- Based on the MLST and cgMLST results how many outbreaks are present?
-- Which samples belong to an outbreak?
 - Imagine these nine isolates were received by a public health laboratory investigating a suspected outbreak.
 Based on your analyses, Which isolates would you prioritise for epidemiological follow-up?

 **cgMLST reflection question:**